logoresized

 Financial Institutions Success: Standout Differentiation to Thrive

-Abstract: For Financial Institutions (FIs), it wasn’t too long ago when outperforming the benchmark and building client relationships were often the key determinants of success.
-However, the game has radically changed – in today’s complex, highly-regulated, specialised and competitive markets, FIs need to deliver stand-out differentiation and create the right market perceptions.
+For Financial Institutions (FIs) across Asia, it wasn’t too long ago when outperforming the benchmark and building client relationships were often the key determinants of success.
+However, the game has radically changed – in today’s complex, highly-regulated, specialized and competitive markets, FIs, especially smaller ones, need to deliver stand-out differentiation and create the right market perceptions.
 This is necessary as they battle the well-established players, to win over global institutional investors and corporate clients.

 Financial institutions (FIs), defined as FIs in the global markets, investment banking, corporate & institutional banking, private equity, hedge funds, asset and fund management sectors are under tremendous pressure to attract institutional investors and corporate clients – especially against today’s backdrop of markets turmoil, regulatory barriers and constant changes, emerging new players, the rise of fintech and bespoke electronic platforms.